pmamatis/The-Body-Synthesizer/Doxygen/mainpage.md

 # Introduction
-welcome to our lovly project: THE BODY-SYNTHEZIER
+Welcome to our lovely project: THE BODY-SYNTHESIZER.
-This is an educational project and for non-commercial use
+This is an educational project and for non-commercial use only.

 @defgroup Matlab Matlab Code